srsudar/tanager/README.md

 `tanager` is a notebook manager.
 It helps you organize files for writing.
 Use it to organize your journals and notes.
-It does not impose any structure on these files, but it is opinionated about where the files are stored and how they are named
+It does not impose any structure on these files, but it is opinionated about where the files are stored and how they are named.

-If you like to maintain notes in flat files, and spend a lot of time navigating to the correct directories or abiding by your own naming conventions, `tanager` could be for you.
+If you like to maintain notes in flat files and spend a lot of time navigating to the correct directories or abiding by your own naming conventions, `tanager` could be for you.

+# Overview

 `tanager` does absolutely nothing fancy.
 It could just as easily be a shell script or system of shell aliases.
 For example, imagine this workflow.
 I have a